Mendoza-2A/Mendoza-2A/README.md

 Data Structures:
 Lists and Dictionaries: Used for storing inventory details, such as product names, stock levels, and prices.
 Dictionaries are helpful for mapping each product to its specific information like ( item name, category, quantity).

 File Handling:
 CSV Files: CSV (Comma Separated Values) files were used to store inventory data and records.
 This allows for easy import and export of inventory details and keeps the data persistent across program runs.
 Python's built-in csv library is used to read, write, and manipulate the CSV files.

 User Interface:
 Tkinter: Used to build a graphical user interface (GUI) for the system.
 Tkinter provides buttons, text fields, and other interactive elements to allow users to interact with the system in a more intuitive manner.
 Error Handling: Implemented using try/except blocks to ensure that the system handles invalid inputs (e.g., negative numbers, incorrect file formats) gracefully.

 Data Validation and Reporting:
 Pandas: While optional, Pandas can be used to manage and analyze inventory data, generate reports, and handle more complex operations like sorting or filtering.
 Matplotlib: If required, Matplotlib could be integrated to generate visual charts (like bar charts or pie charts) to display inventory data and sales statistics.

 Database Integration (Optional):
 If the project requires storing larger amounts of data and supporting more complex operations, SQLite (a lightweight database) could be integrated for efficient data storage and querying.

 III.
-Details of the chosen SDG and its integration into the project SDG 8: Decent Work and Economic Growth promotes inclusive and sustainable economic growth, full and productive employment, and decent work for all.
+Chosen SDG and its integration into the project SDG 8: Decent Work and Economic Growth promotes inclusive and sustainable economic growth, full and productive employment, and decent work for all.
 This project integrates SDG 8 in the following ways:

 Promoting Efficient Business Practices: